A path integral formula of quantum gravity emergent from entangled local structures: Entanglement state and its evolution

 In Eq.~(\ref{GraphstateS}), we have decomposed the state into a time-dependent phase and a stationary state component.
 The stationary state can be expressed by \cite{Colafranceschi:2020ern}

 where $\theta_{\Gamma,J}(\{g_{xy}\})$ is a collection of all the basis elements at each vertex $\theta^{\{j_i^{xt_i(x)}\}\vec{\iota}}_{\Gamma\{n_i^x\}{\rm open}}(\{g_l\})$, and

 are the basis elements that span the Hilbert space recovered by the Peter-Weyl transform.
-In Eq.~\eqref{cee}, $i$ labels the color of the link, $x$ labels the vertex, $t_i(x)$ is the target of the link incident from $x$, $\mathcal{I}$ represents the intertwiner, and $D$ is the Wigner matrix.
+In Eq.~\eqref{cee}, $i$ labels the color of the link, $x$ labels the vertex, $t_i(x)$ is the target of the link incident from $x$, $j^{xt_i(x)}_i$ is the group representation on the link connected by $x$ and $t_i(x)$, `open' denotes unconnected open links, $n_i, m_i$ are the magnetic numbers defined on the open links, $\mathcal{I}$ represents the intertwiner, and $D$ is the Wigner matrix.
 The scalar product between the basis states $|\theta_{\Gamma,J}\rangle$ and $|\theta_{\Gamma',J'}\rangle$, with different combinatorial structure provided by $\Gamma$ and $\Gamma'$, respectively, is shown in \cite{Colafranceschi:2020ern} to correspond to the expression

 This means that graph states with different combinatorial structures are not necessarily orthogonal to one another, thus graph-changes can be encountered over the evolution.
 Since $\lambda\in \mathbb{R}$ is a scalar coupled to the functional on the vertices, and the base vectors $|\theta_{\Gamma,J}(\{g_{xy}\})\rangle$ are derived only from the contribution that arises from the group elements $g_{xy}$, the base vectors $|\lambda_{xy}\rangle$ in Eq.~\eqref{GSexpand} are independent from the basis elements $|\theta_{\Gamma,J}(\{g_{xy}\})\rangle$.
 Being the two Hilbert spaces independent, we can write $|\theta_{\Gamma,J}(\{g_{xy}\});\lambda_{xy}\rangle=|\theta_{\Gamma,J}(\{g_{xy}\})\rangle \bigotimes |\lambda_{xy}\rangle$, with the value of $\lambda_{xy}$ providing the strength of the entanglement between the vertices $x$ and $y$.
 The wave-function $\psi_\Gamma(\lambda_{xy})$ is a functional of all the variables assigned to the links, and the states can be written in the momentum space as